The Newlydeads

-The Newlydeads have also contributed to at least two compilation albums.
+The Newlydeads released two studio albums (The Newlydeads and Dead End), as well as a remix album (Re-Bound) and a compilation album (Dreams from a Dirt Nap).
+They also contributed to at least two compilation albums.
 Their song "Lipstick" appeared on the 2002 release Heat Slick Records Compilation.
-The 2007 Cleopatra release Industrial Masters includes The Newlydeads' cover of the Nine Inch Nails song "Terrible Lie," originally featured on the 2000 Cleopotra release Covered in Nails: A Tribute to Nine Inch Nails.
+The 2007 Cleopatra release Industrial Masters includes The Newlydeads' cover of the Nine Inch Nails song "Terrible Lie".

 Taime Downe still performs Newlydeads songs with Faster Pussycat.